Secret mission saves Australia's 'dinosaur trees' from bushfires - The Observers - France 24

 "Illegal visitation remains a significant threat to the Wollemi Pines survival in the wild due to the risk of trampling regenerating plants and introducing diseases which could devastate the remaining populations and their recovery," Kean said.

-The trees have been propogated and distributed to botanic gardens around the world to preserve the species, but the Wollemi gorge is the only wild stand.
+The trees have been propagated and distributed to botanic gardens around the world to preserve the species, but the Wollemi gorge is the only wild stand.

 Australia's wildfires have since October claimed 28 lives, destroyed more than 2,000 homes and burned 10 million hectares (100,000 square kilometres) of land -- an area larger than South Korea or Portugal.

-The country was enjoying a long-awaited respite on Thursday as rain storms blanketed much of Australia's east, though a return to warm and dry weather was forecast for later in the southern summer.
+The country was enjoying a long-awaited respite on Thursday as rainstorms blanketed much of Australia's east, although a return to warm and dry weather was forecast for later in the southern summer.

 © 2020 AFP